unhcr-dataviz/unhcrthemes/README.md

 [![R-CMD-check](https://github.com/vidonne/unhcrthemes/workflows/R-CMD-check/badge.svg)](https://github.com/vidonne/unhcrthemes/actions)
 <!-- badges: end -->

-The `unhcrthemes` package provide a set of `rmarkdown` templates, color palettes and themes for plots based on UNHCR brand book.
-The goal of this package is to ease and speed up the creation of reproducible reports and charts, while promoting the UNHCR visual identity.
+The **unhcrthemes** package provides a theme and a set of colour palettes for plots based on [UNHCR Data Visualization Guidelines](https://www.unhcr.org/brand).
+The goal of this package is to ease and speed up the creation of charts, while promoting the UNHCR visual identity with a predefined ggplot theme, as well as a set of colour palettes and scales.

 ## Installation

-This package is not on yet on CRAN and to install it, you will need the `remotes` package.
+This package is not on yet on CRAN and to install it, you will need the remotes package.

 ``` r
 # install.packages("remotes")